Seminars and Colloquia by Series

 Speaker

-We will start a discussion of arXiv:1001.4043, which characterizes the two weight inequality for the Hilbert transform, including the statement of the theorem, and some examples of how this question arises.
+We start the sufficiency proof of arXiv:1001.4043, which characterizes the two weight inequality for the Hilbert transform.
+This session will be devoted to the martingale methods employed.
 Joint work with Ignacio Uriate-Tuero, and Eric Sawyer.

 Series